 Examples of conditions that can cause high potassium levels (hyperkalemia) include:

 - Kidney disease

 - Injury to tissue

-- In patients on intravenous (IV) fluids, excessive IV potassium
+- Treatment with intravenous (IV) fluids, excessive IV potassium

-- Certain drugs can also cause high potassium in a small percent of people; among them are non-steroidal anti-inflammatory drugs (NSAIDs), ACE inhibitors, beta blockers (such as propanolol and atenolol), angiotensin-converting enzyme inhibitors (such as captopril, enalapril, and lisinopril), and potassium-sparing diuretics (such as triamterene, amiloride, and spironolactone).
+- Using certain drugs that cause high potassium in a small percent of people, including non-steroidal anti-inflammatory drugs (NSAIDs), ACE inhibitors, beta blockers (such as propranolol and atenolol), angiotensin-converting enzyme inhibitors (such as captopril, enalapril, and lisinopril), and potassium-sparing diuretics (such as triamterene, amiloride, and spironolactone)

 - Diarrhea and vomiting

 - A complication of acetaminophen overdose

 - Diabetes - the potassium level may fall after you take insulin, particularly if you have not managed your diabetes well.